Meldinoor/angular-country/README.md

 A simple bootstrap dropdown for selecting from world countries

 # Usage
-Make sure to include 'CountrySelector' as a dependency in your angular module.
+Make sure to include 'CountrySelecter' as a dependency in your angular module.

 To implement the selecter in your markup, use the following syntax: